 - Wash and parboil potato until slightly under tender.
 Refresh in cold water and leave to cool.

-- Brown mince in a large frypan over high heat.
+- Meanwhile, brown mince in a large frypan over high heat.

 - Add the onion and carrot and saute until tender.